The Community Overdose Action Team

 The collective accomplishments of the COAT have not gone unnoticed by state and national partners.
 The COAT has received the following awards for its collaborative efforts:

-2018 Achievement Award from National Association of Counties
+2018 Achievement Award from the National Association of Counties

 2018 Organization Award for Champions of Public Health Awards presented by The Ohio State University College of Public Health